Dinorah: Performance history

 Dinorah was performed in New York (at the Academy of Music) in Italian on 24 November 1862.
 As a novelty, it attracted a great deal of attention and (starring the now nearly forgotten Angelina Cordier) was very popular.
 One of its attractions was to be the appearance of an actual, live goat on stage, which "inspired a vast dissemination of facetious goat-lore in all the papers."
 Unfortunately, the opera followed close on the heels of a highly successful production of Bellini's Norma, and Meyerbeer's work suffered by comparison.
 The reviewer in Dwight's Music (6 December 1862) was highly critical, writing: "Beside such music as this (the heaviest of light operas), Bellini's melodies are golden and Rossini's operas classic."

 Nevertheless, Dinorah was initially performed quite often outside France and became a great favorite of Adelina Patti, but was rarely performed during the latter half of the 20th century except for the famous virtuoso aria for soprano "Ombre légère", also known as "The Shadow Song", in which Dinorah sings to and then dances with her shadow.
 Other sopranos who have enjoyed considerable success in the role of Dinorah include Amelita Galli-Curci, Ilma di Murska, Georgina Schubert, Luisa Tetrazzini, Maria Barrientos, and Lily Pons.

 Although the opera has been largely neglected during the latter half of the last century, a rare broadcast performance of the overture by Arturo Toscanini and the NBC Symphony Orchestra from 12 November 1938, has been preserved.
-This unusual overture has several sections with chorus, ample percussion, and has been compared favorably with those of Rossini and Verdi.
+This unusual overture has several sections with chorus, and ample percussion, and has been compared favorably with those of Rossini and Verdi.

 Meyerbeer's operas have become performed more often in Europe in the 21st century.
 Dinorah received stagings in Dortmund and Parma in 2000 and in Compiègne in 2002.
 A concert performance of the opera was given by the Deutsche Oper Berlin, in 2014, which was recorded.